World Series: Early 2000s: 9/11, Red Sox end their 86-year title drought

 The Boston Red Sox broke their 86-year drought, known as the Curse of the Bambino, defeating the Yankees in the 2004 ALCS after losing the first three games, and then sweeping the St. Louis Cardinals in the 2004 World Series.
 The Chicago White Sox broke their 88-year drought, known as the Curse of the Black Sox, with their sweep of the Houston Astros in the 2005 World Series.
-The White Sox dominated the 2005 Major League Baseball postseason going 11-1, tied with the 1999 New York Yankees playoff run.
+The White Sox dominated the 2005 Major League Baseball postseason going 11–1, tied with the 1999 New York Yankees playoff run.
 In the ALCS, the White Sox starting rotation threw 4 straight complete games against the Los Angeles Angels, which is the only time this has been accomplished in ALCS history.
 With the 2006 World Series victory by the Cardinals, Tony La Russa became the second manager to win a World Series in both the American and National Leagues.
 Other notable World Series victories of the decade include the Anaheim Angels in 2002, their first ever, and the Philadelphia Phillies in 2008.

-All-Star Game and home-field advantage (2003–present)
+All-Star Game and home-field advantage (2003–2016)

 Prior to 2003, home-field advantage in the World Series alternated from year to year between the NL and AL. After the 2002 Major League Baseball All-Star Game ended in a tie, MLB decided to award home-field advantage in the World Series to the winner of the All-Star Game.
 Originally implemented as a two-year trial from 2003 to 2004, the practice was extended.

 The American League had won every All-Star Game since this change until 2010 and thus enjoyed home-field advantage from 2002, when it also had home-field advantage based on the alternating schedule, through 2009.
 From 2003 to 2010, the AL and NL had each won the World Series four times, but none of them had gone the full seven games.
 Since then, the 2011, 2014, 2016, 2017, 2019, and 2025 World Series have gone the full seven games.